greg-raven/Impeachment-Chronicles/_posts/2017-10-14-we-have-formed-a-25th-amendment-political-action-committee.md

 ---
-title: 'We have formed a 25th Amendment Political Action Committee'
+title: "We have formed a 25th Amendment Political Action Committee"
 layout: post
 author:
 - Alex Plaxen